 It is possible to manage multiple child-organizations from one parent-organization account.
 This is typically used by Managed Service Providers that have customers which should not have access to each others’ data.
 Users can be added to the parent-organization and/or multiple child-organizations and switch between them from the user account settings menu.
+The parent-organization can view the usage of individual child-organizations, allowing them to track trends in usage.

 The Multi-organization Account feature is not enabled by default.
 Contact Datadog support to have it enabled.